 If you’ve not yet claimed your Social Security—now’s the time to get the lay of the land so you can maximize what you’re eligible for and minimize the taxes you’ll pay on it.

-According to a 2019 study, just 4 out of every 100 retirees are claiming the maximum they could.
+According to a recent study, just 4 out of every 100 retirees are claiming the maximum they could.
 That means a whopping 96% of retirees could be pocketing more each month.
 They don’t claim at the right time to maximize what they could receive or else there are additional benefits they’re eligible for—based on birth date and marital status, for instance—that they don’t realize they can request.

 Or these extra funds could simply be that cushion you need to secure a worry-free retirement.
 Now more than ever—with the uncertainty surrounding the Covid-19 shutdown and the economic situation we’ll find ourselves in as this craziness begins to wane—it’s important to understand how you can be most strategic about how and when you claim your Social Security benefits.